-Lake Erie water levels are continuing their seasonal decline and as of October 28 are 3cm lower than last year’s weekly mean.
-Data collected in Port Stanley indicate that the average water level, has dropped to 174.68m which is 24cm lower than the record high.
+Lake Erie water levels are continuing their seasonal decline with occasional temporary increases due to rain events.
+Data collected in Port Stanley at the end of December indicates that the average water level is at 174.71m which is 18cm lower than the record high.
 This water level does not account for any increase in water level due to storm surge or wind driven waves.

 Residents along the Lake Erie Shoreline and in particular the Village of Port Stanley are reminded to remain extra observant of sustained and gusty southwesterly winds at or above 50 km/hr.
-There continues to be a heightened risk for storm surge, which can cause shoreline erosion, and damage to shoreline structures due to damaging waves and localized flooding.
 Under the right conditions, storm surge can occur quickly with little warning.
-Recent storm surge events over the past week are good examples of how strong southwesterly winds can affect water levels along the shoreline in Port Stanley and in the harbour.
+All shoreline residents should be aware that wind and wave action can cause shoreline erosion, damage to shoreline structures, and can cause localized flooding.

 More information on the flood warning system is available on KCCA’s web site www.kettlecreekconservation.on.ca

 Follow KCCA flood messages on Twitter and Facebook @KettleCreekCA